mkobetic/coin/cmd/csv2coin/README.md

 * description - transaction description
 * date - date of the transaction
 * amount - the cost of the transaction
+* currency - (optional) currency of the transaction cost
 * symbol - (optional) symbol of the commodity that was traded
 * quantity - (optional) quantity of the commodity that was traded
 * note - (optional) note associated with the transaction

 Conversion of individual CSV records (lines) to these values is driven by import rules.
 Import rules are usually described in `$COINDB/csv.rules` file.
 Alternatively, if the values can be directly lifted from the full contents of specific fields of the CSV records, this mapping can be provided directly on the commandline as a list of field indexs through the `-fields` option.
-The order of indexes follows the order of values in the list above, e.g. `-fields=3,0,2,6,1,7` for an import that won't have notes.
+The order of indexes follows the order of values in the list above, e.g. `-fields=3,0,2,6,1,7,8` for an import that won't have notes.

+The transaction is composed with `account` being the "from" account.
+The "to" account will be produced by the rules or it is the Unbalanced account.
+If `symbol` and `quantity` are present the transaction will be posted as a conversion between the symbol commodity and the currency commodity.
+If commodity doesn't match the account a sub-account with the matching commodity will be substituted.

 ## csv.rules